mnr/writing-wip/Do-Ye0n_lives_on.md

 He no longer sticks out as the new guy.
 He knows when to talk and when shut up.
 He lines up for meals, fresh clothes and linens.
 He knows when the commissary is open.
 He made a friend, that friend was transferred and he learned to make more than one friend.
 He listens more than talks.
 He doesn't borrow, doesn't loan.

 His state-sponsored accommodations aren't given the dignity of a rating.
 He thinks of it as level zero.
 The bathroom is communal, his room is spartan, his privacy is nil.
 The mirror reads his physical health, but doesn't reveal the results to him.
 Other inmates will be able to view his stats, and that will violate HIPAA laws.
-If he wants to know his blood pressure, he will need to file a request.
+If he wants to know his blood pressure, he will need to file a freedom of information.

 He gets depressed.
 He gets counseling.
 He gets exercise.
 He gets outdoors.
 Most important, he gets jobs.